balliegojr/angular-resource-cache/readme.md

 angular.module('myApp', ['resourceCacheModule']);
 ```

+Use any of the services as cache system

 - **resourceCacheFactory** uses the cofigured cache system (resourceCacheAngular by default)
 - **resourceCacheSession** uses HTML5 sessionStorage
 - **resourceCacheLocal** uses HTML5 localStorage